Discover the Best Indoor and Outdoor Playgrounds in the Delaware Valley

 Kids Castle

-A community-built playground in Doylestown, PA that offers a colorful castle setting and inclusive play areas.
+A community-built playground in Doylestown, Pennsylvania that offers a colorful castle-themed setting and inclusive play areas.

 Sister Cities Park

-A Philadelphia park that features the Children's Discovery Garden, which encourages kids to use nature as their playground.
+A park in Philadelphia that features the Children's Discovery Garden, where kids can use nature as their playground.

 Smith Memorial Playground and Playhouse

-One of the oldest and most beloved playgrounds in Philadelphia, known for its over-100-year-old Ann Newman Giant Wooden Slide.
+One of the oldest and most beloved playgrounds in Philadelphia, known for its historic Ann Newman Giant Wooden Slide.

 Big Oak Country Park